 Survey of devices

-The telecommunications carriers identify the users of the devices and alert users to the problem mainly by e-mail.
+The ISPs identify the users of the devices and alert users to the problem by e-mail or postal mail, etc.

 Changing device settings

-Users who got the alert from ISP change device settings or update their software in accordance with the e-mail from ISP or the explanation in this web site.
+Users who got the alert from ISP change device settings or update their software in accordance with the explanation in the alert or this web site.